manoj-sss/ML-Model-SBCR-Overall-Gas-holdup/README.md

 ### Large File Availability

-Please note that the **EXT** and **AdaBoost** files exceed 25 MB in size.
+Please note that the **EXT** and **RFT** files exceed 25 MB in size.
 Due to these size constraints, these files are not included in this repository but are available upon request.

 ### Instructions for Running the Code